-Art residency Madrid Spain – Here a list of artist residencies in Madrid, Spain.
+Art residency Madrid Spain – Here is a list of artist residencies in Madrid, Spain.
 I have ranked them in alphabetical order and put my two cents in.
 Click on one of these residency programs below to view directly:

-9 Artist Residency Programs in Madrid
+9 Artist in residence programs in Madrid

 1. Casa de Velazquez